Archive for the ‘Horace Cleveland’ Tag

 Trivia to delight and amaze.

-Can you name two Minneapolis parks named for members of the “Five of Clubs” book club?
+Can you name two Minneapolis parks named for members of the “Five of Clubs,” an informal sort of book club?

-The “Five of Clubs” met at the suburban Boston home of Horace W. S. Cleveland’s brother, Henry, in the 1840s.
-Horace lived with his older brother for a time and sat in on those book club meetings.
+The “Five of Clubs” met informally at the suburban Boston home of Horace W. S. Cleveland’s brother, Henry, in the early 1840s.
+Horace lived with his older brother for a time and sat in on those “club” gatherings.

 Answer: Sumner Field and Longfellow Field.